Rules of Paragliding

 As with any sport or activity in life, there are paragliding rules and regulations in place that not only optimize pilot safety but protect those around flyers as well.
 Because the reality is that even though paragliding is such a wonderful, heart-pumping sport that anyone can enjoy, all it takes is one little mishap to spiral some pretty awful injuries and damages.
 Now, most expert flyers know or should know, the rules of paragliding by heart to keep them and others safe.
 If you are new to the scene or are looking to become a pilot yourself, here is a comprehensive breakdown of just what the paragliding rules and regulations entail.

 - A pilot must quality check their gear before every flight.
-Look for weak spots, and if anything seems out of the ordinary then they should refrain from flying.
+IE even advanced pilots sometimes can forget to close a leg strap so having a strong preparation routine is a must.
+Look for weak spots on the wing/lines, and if anything seems out of the ordinary then they should refrain from flying and have the wing inspected.

 Take-Off and Landing